paulodo55/vervidai/README.md

 ---

-Built with ❤️ by Paul O'Donnell at Vervid
+Built with ❤️ by the team at Vervid